 Conclusion: Facebook Live wins.

-If you don’t have the budget or you’re not ready to run paid video ads, Facebook Live is a great way to get attention with almost no upfront investment.
+If you don’t have the budget or are not ready to run paid video ads, Facebook Live is a great way to get attention with almost no upfront investment.

-But, you may wonder what exactly we used in our Facebook Live broadcast, and what to do for your own live broadcasts.
+But you may wonder what exactly we used in our Facebook Live broadcast and what you should do for your own live broadcasts.

 What Should I Do In My Facebook Live Broadcasts and Stories?

-The first thing to know (and remember) is Facebook Live is not direct marketing.
+The first thing to know (and remember) is that Facebook Live is not direct marketing.
 You should provide entertainment and value.
-Keep sales pitches to a minimum, or leave them out altogether.
+Keep sales pitches to a minimum, or eliminate them altogether.
 If you provide value in your Facebook Live broadcasts and Stories, people will find your sales pitch on your website and other promotional assets.

-The second thing to remember is engagement is key.
+The second thing to remember is that engagement is key.
 Whatever you do, interact with your audience.
 If you’re doing a Facebook Live broadcast, be sure to read the comments, respond, and answer questions on video.
-For Facebook Stories, respond to comments with your own comments.
+For Facebook Stories, respond to comments with your own.

 With those principles laid down, here are some content ideas for your Facebook Lives and Stories: